alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 You don’t need to pay a security if your total comes to 100 euros or less.

-You may also apply to waive the security up to the amount of €500.[link to form]
+You won't need to pay security up to €500 if you sign a form saying you will still pay any invoices if the conditions of your licence weren't met.[link to form]

 [Question for SME: Is there a form which isn’t embedded within the leaflets?]